blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 For the ambitious: How do I set the parameters for different type of time series?
 ---------------------------------------------------------------------------------

-It is also possible, to control the features to be extracted for the different kinds of time series individually.
+It is also possible to control the features to be extracted for the different kinds of time series individually.
 You can do so by passing another dictionary to the extract function as a

   kind_to_fc_parameters = {"kind" : fc_parameters}